Jiro Murai (1886-1960)

-Philomena Dooley RN, LMT, is one of our senior instructors and a student of Mary Burmeister and the Art of Jin Shin.
+Philomena Dooley RN, LMT, is a well respected instructor and practitioner of the Art of Jin Shin Jyutsu.
 After her work as a nurse and midwife, she has been practicing Western and Eastern Philosophy and energy medicine for over 55 years.
 She teaches the importance of harmonizing body energy.
 Philomena brings to her classes a rich experience and understanding of the human body as well as the total being.
 Her knowledge is conveyed with grace and wit and is spiced with fascinating anecdotes.
 Her classes are attended by students from all over the world.

 In 1986, Alexis Brink came to New York from Holland to be a dancer and joined The American Dancemachine company.
 She sustained a knee injury which took her out of rehearsals for weeks at a time.
 One day a friend recommended for her to receive a session from master practitioner Philomena Dooley.
 Philomena gave her a short session, showed some Self Help and that was the end of the injury.

 This miraculous event started her on the path to become an Art of Jin Shin practitioner.